flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/01-quality-guidelines.md

 ### At least one screenshot

-Apps should have at least one screenshot in english.
+Apps should have at least one screenshot in English.
 For medium complexity apps 3-6 is a good range, for very large apps with lots of screens 6-10 is appropriate.
 More than 10 is probably too many.

 :::tip
 Your best screenshot should be on the first position, because it will be the first thing a user sees when viewing your app on Flathub.